 Concrete Block Insulation

 Concrete block insulation is a newer type of home energy-saving material that’s gaining popularity.
 It works by filling the air gaps between between foam insulation as you stack them up on top of each other.
-Still, it can be difficult to install and requires professional help when installing in windows or doors because not all window frames have enough space for both boards.
+While concrete block insulation. is effective, it can be difficult to install and requires professional help when installing in windows or doors because not all window frames have enough space for both boards.

 Structural insulation is the best option when you want to insulate your walls and floors.
 It’s also referred to as “in-wall” or “in-floor” insulation because it lays between studs, joists, rafters, and other framing members of a structure that create an interior wall or floor space — this type can be installed by a professional or yourself.